jvalentine1/friend-finder/README.md

  Friend Finder will also store the user's newly added information in the friends JSON object for the remainder of the session.

  ![json add gif](https://github.com/jvalentine1/friend-finder/blob/master/app/images/ff-json-add-gif.gif)

+ ## Setting Up Your Machine

+ To run Friend Finder on your local machine, you will need to install the following npm packages.

+    * npm install express
+    * npm install path